 If there are @OpenDDS::data_representation annotations are on the topic type, then the representations are limited to ones the specified in the annotations, otherwise all representations are allowed.
 Trying to create a reader or writer with the disallowed representations will result in an error.
 See Data Representation for more information.

-@OpenDDS::data representation(XML)
+@OpenDDS::data_representation(XML)

-Limitations: XML is not currently supported
+Applies To: topic types Limitations: XML is not currently supported

 @OpenDDS::data_representation(XCDR1)